Chart Color Schemes

 Educational outcomes in Sebastopol fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is notably high, with 27.9% of residents currently enrolled in formal education.
-This includes 10.0% in primary education, 6.8% in secondary education, and 4.2% pursuing tertiary education.
+Educational participation is high, with 27.9% of residents currently enrolled in formal education, comprising 10.0% in primary, 6.8% in secondary, and 4.2% in tertiary education.

 Frequently Asked Questions - Education